mguijarr/GreenletProfiler/doc/index.rst

 ..
-GreenletProfiler documentation master file, created by sphinx-quickstart on Sun Jan 26 13:01:43 2014.
+NGreenletProfiler documentation master file, created by sphinx-quickstart on Sun Jan 26 13:01:43 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GreenletProfiler
+NGreenletProfiler
 ================

 A greenlet-aware performance profiler, suitable for analyzing Gevent